 The plot's pretty simplistic and straight forward.
-In some cases a too simple of a plot takes away from the film, but in this instance I think it worked in it's favor.
+In some cases a too-simple plot takes away from the film, but in this instance I think it worked in its favor.
 To sum it up, girl likes boy and asks him to prom, boy turns down girl, girl gets angry and kidnaps and tortures boy while forcing him to go to a fake prom in her kitchen.
 Sounds awesome right?
 Well it is!

 The movie opens with a then cheery and wide eyed Brent driving with his father down an average stretch of road on an average day.
 Suddenly a battered and bloody teen wanders in front of their car with a huge heart carved into his chest.
 Brent swerves to the side to avoid him, but in the process crashes the car and kills his father who was in the passenger seat.
 Not so average anymore, huh?